RookieJoel/Roomly-Hotel-booking/diagrams/USE_CASE_DIAGRAM.md

 - **Precondition:** User has Google account
 - **Main Flow:**
   1. User clicks "Sign in with Google"
+  2. System generates CSRF state parameter and stores in session
-  2. System redirects to Google authentication
+  3. System redirects to Google OAuth page
-  3. User authorizes the application
+  4. User authorizes the application
+  5. Google returns authorization code + state to callback URL
+  6. System verifies state parameter matches session
+  7. Passport exchanges code for access token with Google
-  4. Google returns user profile
+  8. Passport fetches user profile from Google API
+  9. System validates email is verified by Google
-  5. System finds existing user by email
+  10. System finds existing user by googleId (primary) or email (fallback)
+  11. If user found, updates googleId if not set
-  6. System generates JWT token
+  12. System generates JWT token (30-day expiration)
+  13. System sets HTTP-only cookie with security flags
+  14. System clears OAuth state from session
-  7. System returns user data and token
+  15. System redirects to frontend with user data
 - **Postcondition:** User is logged in via OAuth
 - **Business Rules:**
   - User must exist in database
   - If not exists, automatically registers (UC2)
+  - State parameter must match to prevent CSRF
+  - Cookie has httpOnly, secure (production), sameSite=lax flags
+  - Token also sent in URL as fallback for development
+  - Session expires after 10 minutes (OAuth flow only)

 ### UC5: View Hotels
 - **Actor:** User/Admin/Guest